How is bladder cancer found?

 Signs and symptoms of bladder cancer

-Blood in the urine: In most cases, blood in the urine is the first sign of bladder cancer.
+In most cases, blood in the urine is the first sign of bladder cancer.
 Sometimes there is enough blood to change the color of the urine.
-The urine may be very pale yellow-red, pink or – less often – darker red.
-In other cases, the color of the urine is normal but small amounts of blood can be found by urine tests that were done because of other symptoms or as part of a check-up.
+The urine may be orange, pink or – less often – darker red.
+Sometimes, the color of the urine is normal but small amounts of blood are found by urine tests that were done because of other symptoms or as part of a check-up.

 Tests to find bladder cancer

 If there is a reason to suspect you might have bladder cancer, the doctor will use one or more of the methods below to find out if the disease is really there.

 Medical history and physical exam

 Your doctor will ask you about your medical history to check for risk factors and learn more about your symptoms.
 The doctor might check the rectum and vagina (in women) to feel for a tumor.
 If the results of the exam are not normal, your doctor will probably order blood and urine tests and might refer you to a urologist (a doctor who treats problems of the urinary system) for further tests and treatment.

 A cystoscope is a thin tube with a light and a lens or tiny video camera on the end.
 The doctor puts it into the bladder through the urethra.
 The area may be numbed first, or drugs may be used to put you into a deep sleep.
 With the cystoscope the doctor can see the inside of the bladder.
 If there is anything that doesn’t look normal, a small piece of tissue is removed (biopsied) and looked at under a microscope.
 (Read further for more about biopsies.)

 Urinalysis: This is a simple test to check for blood and other substances in the urine, which might point toward bladder cancer or other problems.